 Did somebody violate the law?

-And Horowitz will be telling us about the good, the bad, and the ugly, and what should be done internally.
+And Horowitz will be telling us about the good, the bad, and the ugly and what should be done internally.

 So a guy like Papadopoulos, yeah, I'd like to call him.

-I'd like for him to tell the world uh what kind of interactions he had, where he had them, and what did he say about working with the Russians?
+I'd like for him to tell the world what kind of interactions he had, where he had them, and what did he say about working with the Russians?

-And is is there is there verification that he told the informants early on that to work with Russia would be treason and a crime, I would never do that.
+And is there verification that he told the informants early on that to work with Russia would be treason and a crime?

-If he did say that and they went ahead anyway, that raises a lot of concerns.
+If he did say that, and they went ahead anyway, that raises a lot of concerns.

-All right, that's Senator uh Lindsay Graham with his prediction, and we've been telling you all the different uh factions uh that are out there, all the different reports that are coming.
+And we've been telling you all the different factions that are out there, all the different reports that are coming.

 And Graham rightly predicting the IG report is going to be ugly and it's going to be damning.